shawnkeqin/shawnkeqin/README.md

 ### Hi there, I'm Shawn 👋

-## I'm a NUS Graduate, Software Engineer
+## I'm a NUS Graduate and Software Engineer

 - 🔭 Coding everyday